Wyeth's Dryvax vaccine

 The history of smallpox holds a unique place in human health and medicine.
-One of the deadliest diseases known to humans, Smallpox is also the only disease to have been eradicated by vaccination.
+One of the deadliest diseases known to humans, smallpox is also the only human disease to have been eradicated by vaccination.

 Symptoms and Causative Agent

 Symptoms of a typical smallpox infection began with a fever and lethargy about two weeks after exposure to the Variola major virus.
 Headache, sore throat, and vomiting were common as well.
 In a few days, a raised rash appeared on the face and body, and sores formed inside the mouth, throat, and nose.
 Fluid-filled pustules would develop and expand, in some cases joining together and covering large areas of skin.
 In about the third week of illness, scabs formed and separated from the skin.

 The virus Variola minor caused a similar, though much less severe, form of smallpox.

 Smallpox was spread by close contact with the sores or respiratory droplets of an infected person.
 Contaminated bedding or clothing could also spread the disease.
 A patient remained infectious until the last scab separated from the skin.

 About 30% of smallpox cases of the variola major type ended in death, typically in the second week of infection.
 Most survivors had some degree of permanent scarring, which could be extensive.
 Other deformities could result, such as loss of lip, nose, and ear tissue.
 Blindness could occur as a result of corneal scarring.
 Variola minor was less severe and caused fewer of those infected to die.

 Some estimates indicate that 20th century worldwide deaths from smallpox numbered more than 300 million.